davidfq/social-links-counters/README.md

 Another take on jquery plugins like [sharrre.com](http://sharrre.com/) or [social-likes](https://github.com/sapegin/social-likes), using a **progressive enhancement** approach.
 Just plain simple HTML links for social sharing, instead of empty elements.

+## Update 23/2015

+Twitter has deprecated its "undocumented count API", so only Facebook is supported by now. - [Hard decisions for a sustainable platform](https://blog.twitter.com/2015/hard-decisions-for-a-sustainable-platform)

 ## Usage

 If you have a link like this in your page: